 Maalem Abdeslam Alikkane - Photos by Sebastian Bouknight Maalem Hamid El Kasri

 This party showed one of the dimensions of Gnawa music—the popular dance music performed in secular settings, with kids and adults dancing and clapping on the floor in front of the Gnawis.
 A few nights later, a lila took place at the New School’s School of Jazz, sculpting a very different kind of Gnawa atmosphere and one more deeply rooted in history.
-An otherwise bland meeting room in school’s very modern building was transformed by ornate rugs, fine leather cushions, intricate metal lanterns filled with string lights and a copper incense burner.
-The lila ceremony is the more traditional side of Gnawa, the spiritual setting where the music evolved and syncretized Sahelian animist practices and songs with Islamic praise singing.
-Lilas (meaning “night” in Arabic) take place after the sun sets, often stretching through all hours of the night with Gnawa flowing from an open tap.
+An otherwise bland meeting room in school’s very modern building was transformed by ornate rugs, fine leather cushions, a copper incense burner and intricate metal lanterns filled with string lights.
+The lila ceremony is the more traditional side of Gnawa, the spiritual setting where the music evolved and Sahelian animist arts syncretized with Islamic praise singing.
+The lila (meaning “night” in Arabic) takes place after the sun sets, often stretching through all hours of the night with Gnawa flowing from an open tap.
 The Lila stage

 When all were seated and the lights were dimmed, the Gnawis—mostly members of Innov Gnawa—came marching in, singing and playing qraqeb and the large frame drum called tbel.
 Maalem Abdeslam Alikkane was presiding over the evening, with a surprise guest: Hassan Hakmoun, a well-traveled, New York-based maalem and fusion musician who has collaborated with a broad set of musicians outside of the realm of Gnawa: Don Cherry, Adam Rudolph, Peter Gabriel and the like.
 Hakmoun and Maalem Alikkane traded the guembri, each adding their own personal flair to the position.
 Gnawis